 When it comes to promoting and selling your app, you’ve got a whole load of different tools and techniques at your disposal.
-Any sensible and successful app developer would be quick to tell you that it’s never a bad idea to utilise more than one; after all, you want your app to launch to a fanfare of excitement and anticipation, and the best way to achieve that is to spread your message far and wide and to ensure that as many people as possible know about what’s to come.
+Any sensible and successful app developer would be quick to tell you that it’s never a bad idea to utilize more than one; after all, you want your app to launch to a fanfare of excitement and anticipation, and the best way to achieve that is to spread your message far and wide and to ensure that as many people as possible know about what’s to come.

 One of the key sales instruments in every app developer’s arsenal is the developer’s story.
 Trust us – people in the app and tech communities take a genuine interest into where an app has come from, and love to understand the genesis of a new app or platform, the intentions of the creator, and the process that went into its development.

 Your developer’s story is your chance to lay out the uses of your app, why it was made, and who it was made for.
 It may well turn out that your app ends up having a slightly different market, function, and audience as to the one that was originally intended (really, there are plenty of success stories which grew from unexpected origins!), but nonetheless, using a developer’s story to drum up interest and give the community an insight into your intentions and creative process has proven successful time and time again.

 The key here is to use your developer’s story with increased sales in mind and to utilize every trick in the book to grab your audience’s attention right off the hook.
 That means great design, top-notch communication, and things like video inserts that demonstrate the usability of your app in its intended setting.

 By getting this part right, you’ll be setting out as you mean to go on and you can be sure that the money will start flooding in once your launch date comes.
 We’re going to take a quick look through some ideas regarding boosting your developer’s story as a sales tool and considering a handful of effective points and methods that will take your story’s potential further.

 The Developer’s Story is Not for Every App